Detecting Data Contamination in LLMs via In-Context Learning: Experiments

 \subsection{Broader Application of \abbrv}

 Experiments on models with known training data, presented in Section~\ref{sec:experiments}, confirm the reliability of \abbrv{}.
 With confidence in its validity, we subsequently applied \abbrv{} to a broad suite of over 40 recent models and analyzed their contamination scores across widely used benchmarks.
-The full evaluation can be found in Appendix \ref{app:leaderboard}.
+The full evaluation can be found in Appendix \ref{app:leaderboard}, and its extended live version is on our project page.

 Most models fall well below the high‑contamination area, suggesting they were not directly trained on benchmark data.
 Nevertheless, certain models score close to this threshold or remain clear outliers on specific benchmarks, which may indicate partial data leakage or substantial training on closely related synthetic or derivative content.
 Variants within the same model family tend to produce similar scores, reinforcing \abbrv{}’s robustness across model types.
 The largest models generally achieve very low contamination scores, supporting the view that increased capacity facilitates generalization over memorization.